Stephen Kotkin: Author

+In his analysis of Soviet leadership, Kotkin observes that even in private communication, the Bolsheviks "spoke the same way to each other, when no one was listening, as they spoke in their public propaganda."

 The third and final volume, Stalin: Totalitarian Superpower, is set to be published in "several years", according to Kotkin in November 2024.
 He is currently writing a multi-century history of Siberia, focusing on the Ob River Valley.

 Awards

 He has won a number of awards and fellowships, including the Guggenheim Fellowship, the American Council of Learned Societies, and the National Endowment for the Humanities Fellowship.

 Personal life

 Kotkin is the husband of curator and art historian Soyoung Lee.